jpmonettas/clograms/README.md

 clj -m clograms.server some-project-folder clj # you can also use cljs to index clojurescript projects
 ```

+## For developers

+For diagrams use clograms with the diagram.edn in the repo or take a look at the [exported pdf](/docs/clograms.pdf)

 ## Roadmap

+- More shapes, arrows and diagrams tools in general
 - Add support for deps tree diagrams like https://github.com/clojure/tools.deps.graph
 - Multiscale diargams